wonderbird/kanban_metrics/README.md

 # ITerative Metrics

+Use cases:

+- Count number of cards on our team kanban board
-Create a cumulative flow diagram for our team metrics.
+- Create a cumulative flow diagram for our team metrics

 ## Usage Guide

 The software requires python3.
 You need some basic python programming experience to use the software.

+You run the [main.py](main.py) script to execute the program - details are given below.
+If you run it from the command line, then a window showing the diagram will open.
+Press `q` to close the window.

+If you run [main.py](main.py) from JetBrains PyCharm with **Scientific Mode** enabled in the **View** menu, then you can copy-paste the diagram.

 ### Install dependencies